Blaxar/three-rwx-loader/README.md

   - Always force Earcut to be used when doing polygon triangulation (instead of poly2tri/Delaunay) for faster (but uglier) results, `false` by default.

+- `setVerboseWarning( verboseWarning: boolean ): this`

+  - Enable verbose warning logs for various non-critical mishaps, 'false' by default.

 ## Testing

 ```bash